toboshii/hajimari/README.md

 | icon        | Icon name or URL for the bookmark | String |
 | url         | URL of the bookmark               | String |
 | targetBlank | Open bookmark in a new window/tab | Bool   |

+### Search

+The search bar has a few functionalities:
+* If a query starts with `/` (similiar to vi/vim's search) it will filter the applications in real time allowing you to quickly find the app you're looking for.
+* If a query starts with `@<token>` and matches a token configured for a `searchProvider` then the request will be forwarded to the configured `searchUrl` with `{query}` replaced with the portion of the query after the token.
+* If no query is provided following the token or there is no `searchUrl` configured for the provider, then the user will be redirected to the contents of `url`.
+This allows you to use tokens to quickly access external sites.

+### Icons

+Any `icon` field can be either an [Iconify](https://iconify.design/) supported icon (ex: `mdi:kubernetes`, `simple-icons:google`) or a URL to an image.

 ### Custom startpage setup